A hierarchical resource-efficient deep policy gradient method for continuous-time optimal control problems: Abstract

 \section{Abstract}

 In this paper, we propose an efficient implementation of a deep policy gradient method (PGM) for optimal control problems in continuous time.
-The proposed method has the ability to distribute the allocation of computational resources, i.e., the number of trajectories and complexity of the neural network architecture, in multiple steps.
-This is, in particular, important for certain continuous-time problems that require a fine time discretization to achieve accuracy.
-At each step of the method, we train a policy, modeled by a neural network, for a discretized optimal control problem in a different time scale.
-The first step has the coarsest time discretization.
-As we proceed to further steps, the time grid turns exponentially finer and a new policy is trained on the finer time scale.
-By distributing the computational resources over different steps, we manage to reduce the total learning time while maintaining a desired accuracy.
-We provide a theoretical result on how much a specific distribution scheme of computational resources contributes to the efficiency of the method and conclude the paper by numerical experiments on the linear-quadratic stochastic optimal control problem.
+For continuous-time problems that require a fine time discretization to achieve a desired accuracy, the proposed method improves time efficiency and performance by strategically allocating computational resources across scales, i.e., the number of trajectories, the granularity of time discretization, and the complexity of the neural network architecture.
+The main idea of the paper is to avoid committing to a fine time discretization.
+At first, we train a policy, modeled by a neural network, for a discretized optimal control problem in a coarse time scale.
+Then, we only discretize more in the time intervals where there are indications that the coarse scheme is not accurate enough and train a new policy in the finer scale.
+We then proceed to refine the time grid further to achieve better accuracy in the new smaller time intervals.
+Our theoretical result indicates how the new schedule for allocation of resources in different time scales can lead to efficiency.
+We conclude the paper by numerical experiments on a linear-quadratic stochastic optimal control problem and an optimal execution problem from quantitative finance.